AathreyaG/reactai-starter/user-story.md

 - Test backend database storage & query performance.
 - Perform security tests (malicious file uploads, SQL injection protection).

+---

-### **Title: Search Catalog**###
+### **Title: Basic Search Functionality for Product Catalog**###

-User Role: As a Catalog Manager, I want to search for products in the catalog so that I can quickly find specific items.
+User Role: As a Catalog Manager, I want to search the product catalog so that I can quickly find specific products to view or edit.

 Functional Description:

-The system should allow users to search for products in the catalog by NSN or common name.
-The search results should be displayed in a paginated format for easy navigation.
+The system should allow users to search the product catalog using various filters such as NSN, common name, or description.
+The search results should be displayed in a paginated table format with options for sorting.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the product catalog page

-WHEN I enter a search term like NSN or common name
+WHEN I enter search criteria and click "Search"

-THEN the system should display matching products in a paginated list
+THEN the system should display a list of products matching the criteria

 **Acceptance Criteria**:

-- The system must allow search by NSN and common name.
+- The system must support searches by NSN, common name, and description.
-- Search results should be returned within 2 seconds.
-- Paginated results must be displayed with a maximum of 20 items per page.
+- Search results should be displayed in a paginated table.
-- Users should be able to navigate through pages of results.
+- Users should be able to sort results by any visible column.
+- The system should return search results within 2 seconds for typical queries.

-Story Points: 3 (Low complexity)
+Story Points: 3 (Moderate complexity)

 **Impact Analysis**:

 Backend Implications:

-- Implement search logic in Node.js to query PostgreSQL database.
+- Implement search API in Node.js (Express).
-- Optimize database queries for performance.
+- Ensure efficient querying of PostgreSQL for search criteria.
+- Implement sorting and pagination logic in API.

 Frontend Implications:

-- Implement search input field and results display using React.
+- Create a search bar and filters using React.
-- Implement pagination controls for navigating search results.
+- Display results in a table with pagination and sorting.

 **Development Subtasks**:

-- Frontend: Build the search bar and results display component.
+- Frontend: Build search bar and filter components.
-- Frontend: Implement pagination controls.
+- Frontend: Implement table component for displaying results.
+- Backend: Create search API endpoint.
-- Backend: Implement search query logic in Express.
+- Backend: Implement sorting and pagination logic.
-- Backend: Optimize query performance for fast results.

 **Testing Subtasks**:

-- Test search by NSN and common name.
-- Test pagination functionality.
-- Test performance of search results retrieval.
+- Test search functionality with various criteria.
-- Test edge cases (e.g., no results found, special characters in search).
+- Test edge cases (e.g., no results found, maximum result set).
+- Test sort and pagination features.
+- Perform performance testing to ensure response time.

+---

 ### **Title: Edit Product Details**###

-User Role: As a Catalog Manager, I want to edit product details so that I can update the catalog with accurate information.
+User Role: As a Catalog Manager, I want to edit product details so that I can ensure the catalog data is accurate and up-to-date.

 Functional Description:

-The system should allow users to edit details of products in the catalog.
-Changes should be saved to the database and reflected in the UI.
+The system should allow users to edit details of a product, such as its description, price, and UI.
+Changes should be saved to the database and reflected in the catalog view.

 **GIVEN-WHEN-THEN Scenario**:

 GIVEN I am viewing a product's details

-WHEN I edit the product information and save changes
+WHEN I make changes and click "Save"

-THEN the system should update the database and reflect changes in the UI
+THEN the system should update the product details in the database and reflect the changes in the UI

 **Acceptance Criteria**:

-- The system must allow editing of all product fields (e.g., NSN, common name, description).
+- Users must be able to edit fields like description, price, and UI.
-- Changes must be saved to the PostgreSQL database.
+- Changes must be saved in PostgreSQL.
-- The UI should reflect updated product details immediately upon saving.
+- The UI must reflect changes immediately after saving.
-- An error message should be displayed if saving fails.
+- System must validate input data before saving.

-Story Points: 5 (Moderate complexity)
+Story Points: 3 (Moderate complexity)

 **Impact Analysis**:

 Backend Implications:

-- Create API endpoints for updating product details in Node.js.
+- Implement update API endpoint in Node.js (Express).
-- Ensure database integrity and security when updating records.
+- Ensure data validation and integrity checks.

 Frontend Implications:

-- Implement editable fields in the product detail view using React.
+- Create product detail view with editable fields using React.
-- Provide feedback to users upon saving changes.
+- Implement form validation and submit logic.

 **Development Subtasks**:

-- Frontend: Build editable fields in the product detail component.
+- Frontend: Build product detail view component.
-- Frontend: Implement save button and feedback messages.
+- Frontend: Implement form validation and submission logic.
-- Backend: Create API endpoint for updating product details.
+- Backend: Create update API endpoint.
 - Backend: Implement data validation and integrity checks.

 **Testing Subtasks**:

-- Test editing and saving product details.
+- Test editing functionality with valid and invalid input.
-- Test database updates and data integrity.
+- Test database update operation and data consistency.
-- Test UI feedback on successful and failed saves.
-- Test edge cases (e.g., empty fields, invalid data input).
+- Perform UI tests to ensure changes reflect immediately.
+- Conduct negative tests (e.g., unauthorized edits).

+---

 ### **Title: Download Catalog as CSV**###

-User Role: As a Catalog Manager, I want to download the entire catalog as a CSV file so that I can share it with stakeholders.
+User Role: As a Catalog Manager, I want to download the catalog as a CSV file so that I can have an offline copy of the product data.

 Functional Description:

-The system should allow users to download the entire product catalog as a CSV file.
-The download should be initiated from the UI and handled by the backend.
+The system should enable users to download the entire product catalog as a CSV file.
+The file should be generated on-demand and include all relevant product data fields.

 **GIVEN-WHEN-THEN Scenario**:

-GIVEN I am on the catalog management page
+GIVEN I am on the catalog page

-WHEN I click the "Download as CSV" button
+WHEN I click "Download as CSV"

-THEN the system should generate and download the catalog as a CSV file
+THEN the system should generate a CSV file containing the product data and initiate a download

 **Acceptance Criteria**:

-- The system must generate a CSV file containing all catalog data.
-- Download should be initiated within 3 seconds.
-- CSV file must include all product fields.
+- The downloaded file must include all product data fields.
-- An error message should be displayed if download fails.
+- The download process must complete within 5 seconds for typical catalog sizes.
+- The system must handle concurrent download requests efficiently.

-Story Points: 3 (Low complexity)
+Story Points: 2 (Simple complexity)

 **Impact Analysis**:

 Backend Implications:

-- Create API endpoint in Node.js to generate CSV from database records.
+- Implement CSV export API endpoint in Node.js (Express).
 - Ensure efficient data retrieval and CSV generation.

 Frontend Implications:

-- Implement download button and handle download initiation using React.
+- Add a download button to the catalog page using React.
-- Provide feedback to users upon download completion or failure.
+- Handle file download initiation and user interactions.

 **Development Subtasks**:

-- Frontend: Build the download button and feedback messages.
+- Frontend: Implement download button in catalog page.
-- Backend: Create API endpoint for generating CSV files.
+- Backend: Create CSV export API endpoint.
-- Backend: Implement efficient data retrieval and CSV export logic.
+- Backend: Optimize data retrieval for CSV generation.

 **Testing Subtasks**:

-- Test download initiation and completion.
+- Test CSV download functionality.
 - Verify CSV file content and format.
-- Test error handling in case of download failure.
-- Test performance of CSV generation and download.

-These user stories are crafted to align with CMMI Level 5 development standards, ensuring a structured and quality-focused approach to delivering the MVP plan.
+- Perform performance testing for download process.
+- Conduct concurrent download tests.

+These user stories provide a detailed roadmap for achieving the MVP objectives, ensuring a well-rounded and efficient implementation using CMMI Level 5 standards.